Work with a holistic pelvic floor physical therapist or a pelvic pain specialist

 Treatment plans for tight pelvic floor muscles symptoms.

-Physical therapy before surgery and transition care.
+Physical therapy before surgery and to support holistic transition care.

 Compassionate, medically informed, and comprehensive pelvic health care.